table of contents Table of contents

 Checks

-Browser checks, API checks, Heartbeat checks and Multistep API checks share many arguments, configuration-wise, but also have their own unique ones.
+Browser checks, API checks, Heartbeat checks and Multistep checks share many arguments, configuration-wise, but also have their own unique ones.
 The type of your check is controlled using the type argument.

 Browser checks